fieldOfView/Cura-SimpleShapes/README.md

 Description:  postprocessing-script to easily to create a temptower and not use 10 changeAtZ-scripts

- The default values are for this temptower PLA model : [PLA TempTower 220 - 180°C](./models/TempTowerPLA.stl)
+ The default values are for this temptower PLA model : [PLA TempTower 220°C - 180°C](./models/TempTowerPLA.stl)
-- Temp Tower PLA de 220 à 180
+- Temp Tower PLA from 220°C to 180°C  (Other design possible to test PLA from 220°C to 190°C)
 - Possibility to define also a Fan Tower , Fan percentage speed indicate with semi-colon as seprator

 ![TempFanTower.py](./images/tempfan.jpg)